 - Step 4 A joint session occurs where the results of the questionnaire are discussed, and we begin to discuss helpful strategies to improve the relationship.

-- Step 5 Subsequent joint sessions focus on triggers, strategies and coping tools specific to the couple.
+- Step 5 Subsequent joint sessions focus on triggers, strategies, interventions and coping tools specific to the couple.
 All sessions usually occur weekly or fortnightly.